rbontekoe/BAWJ/docs/src/chapter3.md

 Pages = ["chapter3.md"]
 ```

 First, let's look at some terms and definitions.
-Next, the procedure `Invoicing` that we will automate with Julia.
-Then, we take a look at the requirements set by domain-driven design.
-We close with the `design` to we will implement.
+We'll convert the procedure `Invoicing` to a controlled-process model using the Onion Architecture pattern. `Domain` elements, like an invoice or journal record, define the starting point.
+Procedure `actions` become Julia-functions in the `API` I peel and use Domain elements.
+The `Infrastructure` layer interacts with the outer world and the inner layers.

+Chapter 4, Implementing the design, realizes the design.
+Making a Julia module of our model offers the ease of downloading it as a package and use it in our programs.

 ---

-## Definitions
+## Terms and definitions

 The points of attention are:
 - Procedure,
-- Controlleds process,
+- Controlled-process,
-- Automatic process,
+- Automatic-process,
 - Transaction data,
-- Domain-driven design, and
+- Domain-driven design,
+- Distributed processing, and
 - Style conventions.

 ### Procedure